 If you have sheets of foam board available, it can be cut to the right dimensions and layered to fill up the empty space.
 Other solid forms that have a bit of give to them can also be used.

-In the example photo, you can see that the pot is packed in a Styrofoam container (the cushioning material), with blue box on either side.
+In the example photo, you can see that the pot is packed in a Styrofoam container (the cushioning material), with the blue box on either side.
 Both these blue boxes were empty.
-I filled them with wadded plastic grocery bags to stabilize them, then taped them closed.
+We filled them with wadded plastic grocery bags to stabilize them, then taped them closed.

 How to Pack Multiple Pots for Shipment

 There are times when you may want to pack more than one pot at a time.
 For example, the photo is of pots made by Rose (Pots4MyPlants on the Pottery Forum) shows how she packs pottery that she is taking to a show.
 Rose uses upholstery foam, bubble wrap, and heavy-duty cardboard boxes.